-- Application form: this must be completed and the declaration ticked.
+- Application form: must be completed and the declaration ticked.
 The online application form is available here.

 - Reflective piece: a 300 to 500 word reflective piece of writing on why public health medicine is your chosen career.
 You may wish to include information about your lived experiences within a community / communities in your reflection.

 - Curriculum vitae: a recently updated curriculum vitae including the names of two referees.
 Your CV should draw attention to particular skills and experiences of potential relevance to public health medicine.

-- Recent photograph: please submit a recent (head and shoulders) photograph of yourself with your application.
+- Recent photograph: please upload a recent (head and shoulders) photograph of yourself with your application.